 Phillip Island Wildlife

-Wallabies graze in grasslands at dawn and dusk — keep an eye out along quieter roads and walking trails.
-Wombats can be spotted on trails around the Koala Reserve and Cape Woolamai area, particularly in the early morning.
-Dolphins are regularly seen from the Nobbies boardwalk, coastal lookouts and on Wildlife Coast Cruises.
-During winter and spring, migrating humpback and southern right whales occasionally pass through the waters off the island's south coast.
+Wallabies graze in grasslands at dawn and dusk.
+Wombats can be spotted on trails around the Koala Reserve and Cape Woolamai area.
+Dolphins are regularly seen from the Nobbies boardwalk and on Wildlife Coast Cruises.
+During winter and spring, migrating humpback and southern right whales occasionally pass through waters off the island’s south coast.
+Birdwatchers will find over 200 recorded species — wedge-tailed eagles, Cape Barren geese, pelicans, hooded plovers and the rare little tern all breed or visit the island.
+The Eastern barred bandicoot, reintroduced to the island in 2017 following the fox eradication programme, is now thriving on the Summerland Peninsula and Churchill Island.

 Full-Day Phillip Island Itinerary